Friday, February 10, 2017

 Interfacing DHT11 sensor with an AVR Microcontroller

 DTH11 is a low cost hobby digital sensor used to measure temperature and relative humidity.
-Digital means that the sensor incorporates a 8 bit microcontroller inside that takes care of ADC measurements for you.
-With an analog sensor you would have to set up an ADC and measure the sensor resistance directly and interpret the data.
-The DHT11 sensor uses a proprietary 1-wire protocol which is described down bellow.
+Digital means that the sensor incorporates an 8 bit microcontroller inside that takes care of ADC measurements for you.
+With an analog sensor you would have to set up an ADC and measure the sensor directly and interpret the data.
+The DHT11 sensor uses a proprietary 1-wire protocol which is described down below.

 DHT11 pinout